Skip to main content

 Park Slope Dining & Shopping

-It may seem cliché for what people think of when they think of “Brooklyn,” but Park Slope is home to its share of independent bookstores, record shops, and coffee spots.
+This fact may seem cliché for what people think of when they think of “Brooklyn,” but Park Slope is home to its share of independent bookstores, record shops, and coffee spots.
 Perhaps predictably, it also has a flourishing restaurant scene.
-The main strips of Fifth and Seventh avenues retain a lively mix of businesses, where established favorites mingle with intriguing new additions.
+The main strips of Fifth and Seventh Avenues retain a lively mix of businesses, where established favorites mingle with intriguing new additions.
 Seventh was the sole commercial hub for most of Park Slope’s history.
 Its character generally fits that of the neighborhood as a whole, with fixtures that have served locals for decades.
-Fifth has a decidedly Brooklyn-nouveau vibe, represented by local artisans and designers, and a dining scene that is as diverse as Brooklyn itself.
+Fifth has a decidedly Brooklyn-nouveau vibe, represented by local artisans and designers, and a dining scene as diverse as Brooklyn itself.
 Beyond Park Slope’s borders, you can readily acquire any essentials in neighboring Prospect Heights.

 Featured Park Slope listings